micahwoods/micahwoods.github.io/_posts/2018-02-09-when-rainy-season-bangkok.md

 <hr>

 Technical note: I was having a problem getting the data with an error message about "expecting an integer."
+I'd been having that problem for a few months, and I was please to find the solution.
 I solved it with `ghcnd_clear_cache(force = TRUE)` as [explained here](https://discuss.ropensci.org/t/ghcn-and-meteo-tidy-ghcnd-not-pulling-most-recent-data/712/7).